robisim74/angular-l10n/doc/spec.md

     @Language() lang: string;

-    ngOnInit(): void {
+    ngOnInit(): void { }
-        //

 }

-}
 ```

-*To use AoT compilation you have to implement OnInit, and to cancel subscriptions OnDestroy, even if they are empty.*
+>To use AoT compilation you have to implement OnInit, and to cancel subscriptions OnDestroy, even if they are empty.

 ```
 expression | translate:lang
 ```